github/covid19-dashboard/_pages/related.md

 - [covidtracking.com](https://covidtracking.com/): Provides an API for detailed data concerning the United States.
 Includes positive and negative results, pending tests, and total people tested for each state or district currently reporting that data.
 - Boston's Children's Hospital [Health Map project](https://healthmap.org/covid-19/).
 Includes this [GitHub repo](https://github.com/beoutbreakprepared/nCoV2019) and this [Google sheet](https://docs.google.com/spreadsheets/d/1itaohdPiAeniCXNlntNztZ_oRvjh0HsGuJXUJWET008/edit#gid=0)
 - [https://ncov2019.live](https://ncov2019.live/data): This is really a dashboard, but presents most of its data in a tabular format that can be scraped.
+- Official Italian government [GitHub repo](https://github.com/pcm-dpc/COVID-19).
+Updated regularly by the Italian Ministry of Health and Dipartimento di Protezione Civile.
+Contains multiple indicators such as number of total cases, number in ICU, number of tests done, etc.

 ## Articles